wevote/WeVoteServer/docs/README_API_INSTALL_CODE_FROM_GITHUB.md

 ## Clone WeVoteServer from github

-Create a place to put all of the code from Github (this example is for Mac):
+Create a place to put all the code from Github (this example is for Mac):

     $ mkdir /Users/<YOUR NAME HERE>/PythonProjects/